dmore/github-forkrefresh-docker/README.md

 Distroless and Ubuntu latest:
 ==============================

     - uses distroless from google.
-I like it =) Thin as good...(and safer)
+I like it =) Thin is good...(also safer)
-    - also setup a Dockerfile with go onto ubuntu-latest as github expects it.
+    - also setup a Dockerfile with go onto ubuntu-latest (as github expects)

 Docker build: